-Lest you think all the Vicks stories are anecdotes, there is actually some research to back up the use of Vicks VapoRub against nail fungus.
+Lest you think all the Vicks stories are anecdotes, there is additional research to back up the use of Vicks VapoRub against nail fungus.
 Check out this article in ISRN Dermatology, Jan.
 26, 2012.
 The authors concluded:

-“Vicks VapoRub (The Proctor & Gamble Company, Cincinnati, OH) is effective against onychomycosis and is a reasonable option in patients who choose to forgo conventional treatments.”
+“Vicks VapoRub (The Proctor & Gamble Company, Cincinnati, OH) is effective against onychomycosis [nail fungus] and is a reasonable option in patients who choose to forgo conventional treatments.”

 And this article in the Journal of the American Board of Family Medicine reported on the results of an actual study, demonstrating a “positive treatment effect in 83% of the subjects.”

 So, there you have it.
 The People’s Pharmacy take on Vicks VapoRub for treating toenail fungus: It won’t work for everyone, but a surprising number of people say it does help.

 If you think this updated article is worth sharing, please send it to friends, family and health professionals using the icons at the top of the page for email, Facebook or Twitter.
 Thank you for supporting our work.
 You can also support our independent voice by subscribing to our ad-free service at this link.